AlexTolmachev/node-rabbit-communications/README.md

 - __isInputEnabled__ - whether the service should receive messages from the Communicator
 - __shouldDiscardMessages__ - whether the service should delete messages instead of returning them back to the input queue if an error occurred during its processing
+- __metadata__ - object, that would be sent with every output message and could be accessed via `ctx.metadata` in listener
 - __rabbitOptions__ - settings for connecting to RabbitMQ
     (used if rabbitClient was not passed to the constructor)
 - __rabbitClient__ - [RabbitClient](#rabbitclient) instance